Synonym(s)

 DefinitionThis section has been translated automatically.

-Localized or generalized increased sweating with excessive increase of eccrine and apocrine secretion of sweat of different aetiology.
+Localized or generalized, increased sweating with excessive increase in eccrine and/or apocrine secretion of sweat of varying aetiology.

-Primary hyperhidrosis (also primary focal hyperhidrosis) is described as an idiopathic, bilateral, largely symmetrical, non-physiological disorder (disease).
+- Primary hyperhidrosis (also known as primary focal hyperhidrosis) is described as an idiopathic, bilateral, largely symmetrical, non-physiological disorder (disease).

-Studies have defined a resting sweat secretion of > 20 mg/palm/min for palmar hyperhidrosis and > 50 mg/axilla/min for axillary hyperhidrosis.
+For studies, a resting sweat secretion of > 20 mg/palm/min. was defined for hyperhidrosis palmaris and > 50 mg/axilla/min. for hyperhidrosis axillaris.

 ClassificationThis section has been translated automatically.

-A basic classification is made according to whether hyperhidrosis is idiopathic (primary hyperhidrosis) or occurs within the framework of underlying diseases (secondary hyperhidrosis).
-In primary hyperhidrosis, a further subdivision is made by localisation (e.g. axillary).
+A basic classification is made according to whether the hyperhidrosis is idiopathic (primary hyperhidrosis) or occurs in the context of underlying diseases (secondary hyperhidrosis).
+Primary hyperhidrosis is further subdivided according to its localization (e.g. axillary).
 Depending on the occurrence of excessive sweat secretion, a distinction is made between:

 - Primary hyperhidrosis in combination with accompanying symptoms: